Menu

 • We also aim to motivate and inspire children through a curriculum that stimulates, engages and challenges all learners.

-• Children will meet the National Curriculum expectations in Science, which will be taught by highly-qualified staff who will support children to develop mastery of concepts and inspire enthusiasm and interest in the subject.
+• Children will meet the National Curriculum expectations in science, which will be taught by highly-qualified staff who will support children to develop mastery of concepts and inspire enthusiasm and interest in the subject.

-• Children in EYFS will engage in Science through the EYFS curriculum, particularly the area of 'Understanding the World'.
+• Children in EYFS will engage in science through the EYFS curriculum, particularly the area of 'Understanding the World'.

 • Opportunities will exist for children of all ages to experience learning beyond the classroom.
 This will allow them to enrich their knowledge.

 • Children will develop a deep understanding of the topic that they are studying.
-They will increasingly use their prior knowledge to solve problems and develop the sophistication of Science.
+They will increasingly use their prior knowledge to solve problems and develop the sophistication of science.

-• Children will understand how Catholic virtues and British Values relate to Science.
+• Children will understand how Catholic virtues and British Values relate to science.

-• In Science, children will develop the skills to appropriately use and select research and sources.
+• In science, children will develop the skills to appropriately use and select research and sources.

 • Children will develop a real understanding and appreciation of the world learning from the best that has been developed.